sendgrid/smtpapi-java/CONTRIBUTING.md

    git pull upstream <dev-branch>
    ```

-3. Create a new topic branch (off the main project development branch) to
+3. Create a new topic branch (of the main project development branch) to
    contain your feature, change, or fix:

    ```bash